New Jersey Resources - Earnings Call - Q1 2025

 Operator (participant)

-And your next question comes from the line of Richard Sunderland with JPMorgan.
+Your next question comes from the line of Richard Sunderland with J.P.
+Morgan.
+Please go ahead.

 Hi, good morning.
 Thank you for the time today.

-Yes.
-The weather was constructive across all of our businesses, not only Energy Services, but just all of our infrastructure business, really shows the value of existing infrastructure in these peak periods of need.
-As the market grows, we just see our infrastructure becoming more valuable and certainly the ability to organically expand that as a key driver for our business.
-As far as how to think about that and reference the event that happened, we've got quite a bit of winter left.
-And as we look forward to the next quarter, we'll update the market as appropriate And that's about all that I will say at this point in time.
+Yeah.
+The weather was constructive across all of our businesses, not only energy services, but just all of our infrastructure business.
+It really shows the value of existing infrastructure in these peak periods of need.
+As the market grows, we just see our infrastructure becoming more valuable, and certainly the ability to organically expand that is a key driver for our business.
+As far as how to think about that in reference to the event that happened, we've got quite a bit of winter left.
+And as we look forward to the next quarter, we'll update the market as appropriate.
+And that's about all that we'll say at this point in time.

 Great.
 Thank you.
 I'll leave it there.